 Daily monitoring of food cost percentage and inventory movement provides early detection of inefficiencies.

-Can reducing wastage significantly improve profit margins?
+Can using data significantly improve profit margins?

 Yes.
 Even small reductions in food cost percentage can substantially strengthen contribution margins over time.